enriicoo/pyglet-studies/README.md

 # pyglet-studies
 Studies on pyglet usages in Python.

 Game development is probably going to change with the development of LLMs.
 Game engines might just lose space for packages like pyglet, which a developer might just ask for a game from a LLM.
-This study is mainly to prove we seem to be a long way from abolishing engines for the complexity between object handling.
+This study is mainly to prove we seem to be a long way from abolishing engines for the complexity between object handling, understanding good playability and maintaining good code development.

 - Ping-pong game